-Normal safety precautions for cyclists, such as wearing high-visibility clothing and protective headgear, are particularly important if you have epilepsy and want to cycle.
-If you still have seizures, try to avoid cycling on busy roads.
+The normal safety precautions for cyclists include wearing high-visibility clothing and protective headgear.
+These precautions are particularly important if you have epilepsy and want to cycle.
+If you still have seizures, try to avoid cycling on busy roads and by rivers or canals.
 If you have frequent seizures, you may decide to avoid cycling on public roads altogether, until your seizures are under better control.

 If your seizures have been totally controlled for some time, you should be able to use any piece of gym equipment.
 If you are still at risk of having seizures, there may be equipment that you shouldn’t use in order to avoid injury to yourself or other people.
 You could discuss this with the staff at the gym and ask for a safety assessment.

 There’s no reason why having epilepsy should stop you going hiking or rambling.
 If your seizures are not controlled, it’s a good idea to go with someone who knows what to do if you have a seizure.
-The Ramblers Association have information on safety aspects of rambling and hiking for people with epilepsy in the UK.
+The Ramblers Association has information on safety aspects of rambling and hiking for people with epilepsy.